 There are so many things that are optional about a wedding, but having a Celebrant is not!
 Every wedding must have a registered Celebrant , either independent or organisational, to officiate at the ceremony.

 The relationship between the bridal couple and their Celebrant needs to one where they respect each other, have a belief in each other and where everyone feels comfortable with each other.
+Working together should be fun as well as thoughtful and meaningful as there is so much to be covered in developing the ceremony that is going to be unforgettable for both the couple and their guests.

 Picking a wedding celebrant